NiryoRobotics/roscon-2025/workshop/workshop_quality_check_manager/hg_biermann_report.md

 ```

+> 💡 Tip: At this point test your movement implementation by tyring to make your robot move from a random pose to a basic joint position and to open and close the gripper.

 With this base, we have everything to perform our application.
 I will now describe the path I followed to implement my solution.

 In my head, I like to have everything clear, separated and easy to understand.
 I thus, divided the work into bricks that make a chain of actions.
 Here is the diagram that explain the path of resolution for the application.